Lake Tahoe Sports Medicine

 APPLICATION PROCESS

 The Lake Tahoe Sports Medicine Fellows participates in the SFMatch (www.sfmatch.org).
-Application deadline for the 2024/2025 Fellowship is November 30, 2022.
+Applications are closed for the 2024/2025 rotation.

 Questions?
 Contact Bonnie Turner, GME/Fellowship Coordinator: bturner@bartonhealth.org | 530-543-5781.